 (FREDERICKSBURG, Va.)— The Virginia Department Health (VDH) continues operations at the regional state-run Community Vaccination Center (CVC) at the former Home Gallery Store at Central Park located at 1877 Carl D. Silver Parkway, Fredericksburg.
 As of November 12, more than 8,800 COVID-19 vaccine doses have been provided at the CVC.
 This includes 1,657 pediatric doses administered to children ages 5 to 11 administered since November 4, the first day COVID-19 vaccines for this age group were available at the CVC.

 Approximately 250 appointments will be available for 5 to 11 year olds each day at the Central Park CVC.
 Appointments are required for 5 to 11 year olds at this site through November 13, 2021 but due to increased inventory of pediatric COVID-19 vaccines, the CVC will be able to accept walk-ins beginning Sunday, November 14, 2021.
 Appointments are still encouraged.

-.

 The Central Park location is now open from 10 a.m. to 7:30 p.m., Tuesday through Sunday.
 The days of operation have been modified to allow more scheduling options during the weekend.
 Pfizer, Moderna, and Johnson & Johnson vaccines are all available each day.
 For those age 12 and up, appointments are encouraged but walk-ins will also be accommodated.